Courses-journey/cpp-cherno/README.md

 ## break

-- Primarly used in loops and used in switch statement.
+- Primarily used in loops and used in switch statement.
 - Function
   - Get out of the loop | end the loop

 ## return

-- U can say it's the most powerfull
+- U can say it's the most powerful
 - Function
   - Get out of the entire function.
 - Code below it is a dead code